-EALL 271 Japanese Literature in Translation - Traditional (3)
+EALL 271 Japanese Literature in Translation - Traditional (3) KCC AA/DL and KCC AS/AH

-3 hours lecture per week Prerequisite(s): A grade of "C" or higher in ENG 100 or a grade of "C" or higher in ESL 100 or consent of instructor.
-EALL 271 is a survey of major Japanese literary forms from the earliest era to mid-19th century.
-Knowledge of Japanese not required.
+Prerequisite(s): A grade of "C" or higher in ENG 100 or a grade of "C" or higher in ESL 100 or consent of instructor.

+EALL 271 surveys major Japanese literary forms from the earliest era to mid-19th century.
+Knowledge of Japanese is not required.